coopie/speech_ml/README.md

 * make init script nicer for someone else to use(in the far future)
 * make the fpython stuff nicer to use (currently in the bin folder of env, setup needs to add it to the folder)
-* Get test Dependencies nicer (no real way of testing with scientific python packages with travis at the moment, unless docker is used)
+* Dockerise so others can easily develop (no real way of testing with scientific python packages with travis at the moment, unless docker is used)

-### Dependencies